kerydan/Codility/README.md

-# Codility
+# Codility1
-A sandbox where I plan to solve several tasks from codility.com resource
+A sandbox1 where I plan to solve several tasks from codility.com resource 3
+4
 Codility
 ========